malvika0x/retail-store-footfall/README.md

 Real-time data gathering and analysis for multiple stores is not included in this project.

 ###### Datasets Description

-For this project, a dataset has been created synthetically to represent real-world footfall at a retail store outlet.Dataset Attributes:
+For this project, a dataset has been created synthetically to represent real-world footfall at a retail store outlet.
+Dataset Attributes:
 Attribute
 1.Hour - Hour of the day (store operating hours) 2.Footfall -  Number of customers visiting the store